 Advocacy: Social Innovation Fellows will advocate for social innovation and entrepreneurship.
 They will be a catalyst for social innovation and entrepreneurship across the John Carroll campus and in any community in which you find yourself.

-In your application to the SIF Program, you will be asked to respond to the following prompts (response limited to 500 words or less across all 3):
+In your application to the SIF Program, you will be asked to provide a video submission addressing the following:

 - Why does the Social Innovation Fellows Program interest you?
 What abilities and experiences do you think you can bring to our program?